A Deutsche Bahn regional S-Bahn train to Holzkirchen at a platform—one of the many local trains included in the Deutschland-Ticket.

 Once you have your D-Ticket, you’re free to use all applicable local public transit.
 Really.
 It’s that easy.

-As is standard in Germany, transit tickets and passes are not typically reviewed or scanned before each and every ride.
+As is standard in Germany, transit tickets and passes are not typically reviewed or scanned before every ride.
 Instead, you may be asked at any time by a ticket inspector (Fahrkartenkontrolleur) to show a valid ticket.
 It’s also not uncommon for buses in areas that service local attractions to request riders to show a valid ticket upon getting on the bus.

 When using the digital version of the ticket, a Wi-Fi connection should not be necessary.
 The ticket should be saved on your phone.
 If you need to present the ticket to an inspector, open the app and bring up the ticket.
 Be sure to have identification, too.
 Tickets are associated with the name on the ticket and are not transferable.